3lpsy/exutils/README.md

 # Exutils: A Small Collection of Python Scripts for Binary Analysis and Manipulation

+## About

 **This project is meant to be used for educational purposes only or for authorized purposes.**

+This project is a work in progress.
+Not all features are integrated but now the following use cases are supported.
+- Adding a new section and entering at that new section without restoration
+- Adding a new section, jumping to that section, and restoring the original instructions

 ## Example